Sandpile Groups of Cayley Graphs of $\mathbb{F}_2^r$: Introduction and Notation

-where $K(G)$ is a finite abelian group, known as the \emph{sandpile group} of $G$.
-Note that Kirchhoff's Matrix Theorem shows that $|K(G)|$ is the number of spanning trees of $G$. $K(G)$ is a subtle isomorphism invariant of a graph, and is our main object of study.
-We are interested in computing $K(G)$ for Cayley graphs of the group $\FF_2^r$.
+where $K(G)$ is a finite abelian group, known as the \emph{sandpile group} (also {\em critical group} or {\em Jacobian} in the literature) of $G$.
+Kirchhoff's Matrix--Tree Theorem shows that the size of $K(G)$ is the number of spanning trees of $G$. $K(G)$ is a subtle isomorphism invariant of a graph \cite{SandpileBook,ChipBook}, and is our main object of study.
+We are interested in understanding $K(G)$ for Cayley graphs of the group $\FF_2^r$, with an emphasis on their Sylow-$2$ subgroups.